 SOFTS-Raw sugar recovers after hitting one-month low

-LONDON, May 24 (Reuters) - Raw sugar futures on ICE recovered on Monday after hitting a one-month low earlier on long liquidation by speculators and signs the market remains well supplied.
+NEW YORK/LONDON, May 24 (Reuters) - Raw sugar futures on ICE recovered on Monday after hitting a one-month low as speculators liquidated long positions and signs the market remains well supplied.
 Arabica coffee prices fell following recent multi-year highs.

 SUGAR

-* Dealers said the extent of the recent raw sugar price collapse has been more than anticipated given ongoing concerns over the crop in top producer Brazil.
+* Dealers said the market is well supported given ongoing concerns over the crop in top producer Brazil, as well as by the ethanol price parity with sugar in the country.

 COFFEE